kamau-mbugua/kaggle-5-day-ai-agents/README.md

 ### Continue Learning

-1. **Day 4** (Coming Soon): Observability and Evaluation
-   - Monitor agent performance
-   - Implement logging and tracing
-   - Evaluate agent quality

-2. **Day 5** (Coming Soon): Production & Real-World Applications
+1. **Day 5** (Coming Soon): Production & Real-World Applications
    - Vertex AI Memory Bank
    - Production deployment patterns
    - Scaling and optimization
+   - Real-world case studies

 ### Build Your Own Projects

 Apply what you've learned:
-- Customer support with memory and context
+- Customer support with memory, monitoring, and quality assurance
-- Personal assistant remembering preferences
+- Personal assistant with persistent preferences and evaluation
-- Content generation with multi-agent workflows
+- Content generation with multi-agent workflows and testing
-- Research agent accumulating knowledge
+- Research agent with knowledge accumulation and observability
-- Financial assistant with approval workflows
+- Financial assistant with approval workflows and comprehensive logging
-- Multi-user systems with isolated sessions
+- Multi-user systems with isolated sessions and automated testing
+- Production-ready agents with full observability and evaluation pipelines

 ### Join the Community